octavio-navarro/Field_segmentation/README.md

 # Field Segmentation

 - Real time?
-We will need to categorize on real data.
+We will need to categorize on real data from sentinel hub.
 - Terrain type detection
 - Crop coverage and detection
 - Pytorch (with or without Keras)